hrayrhar/hrayrhar.github.io/_pages/about.md

 </head>

 I am a PhD candidate at University of Southern California advised by Prof. [Aram Galstyan](https://www.isi.edu/people/galstyan/about) and Prof. [Greg Ver Steeg](https://www.isi.edu/people/gregv/about).
-I do both applied and theoretical research on some aspects of deep learning, often taking an information-theoretic perspective.
+I do both applied and theoretical research on various aspects of deep learning, often taking an information-theoretic perspective.
-My main research directions are (a) studying information stored in neural network weights or activations and its connections to generalization, memorization, stability and learning dynamics; and (b) representation learning with the goal of enriching the learned representation with useful properties, such as minimality, disentanglement, modularity, reduced synergy, etc.
+My main research direction is studying information stored in neural network weights or activations, and its connections to generalization, memorization, stability and learning dynamics.
-More broadly, I am interested in generalization under domain shifts, unsupervised/self-supervised learning, studying the generalization phenomenon of deep neural networks, and in estimation/approximation of information-theoretic quantities or their alternatives.
+More broadly, I am interested in learning theory, generalization under domain shifts, unsupervised/self-supervised representation learning, and in the generalization phenomenon of deep neural networks.

+[comment]: <> (My secondary research direction is representation learning with the goal of enriching the learned representation with useful properties, such as minimality, disentanglement, modularity, reduced synergy, etc.)
+[comment]: <> (More broadly in estimation/approximation of information-theoretic quantities or their alternatives.)

 ## News